 Another good thing is they can help an engineer diagnose a fault in the absence of a customer to describe symptoms, or they can prevent poor and misleading fault descriptions from some customers sending an engineer on a wild goose chase.
 As long as legitimate independent engineers can obtain lists of error code meanings they are a potentially useful thing to have.

 What difference does it make if error codes are freely available or not?

 If repairs are restricted to a manufacturer because error codes are kept from legitimate engineers then repair costs increase, and your choice of who services your appliances decreases.
 Also your ability to carry out diy repairs (if you are qualified and competent) are removed.
 Even your ability to try and judge the seriousness of a fault is removed because without symptoms you can’t possibly have a clue what has gone wrong.

-E.g. Imagine you are an engineer yourself, possibly fixing things far more complex than a washing machine, or maybe you are a very competent diy person, who may have installed your own kitchen, shower, burglar alarm etc. and your washing machine develops a small leak.
+E.g. Imagine you are an engineer yourself, possibly fixing things far more complex than a washing machine.
+Or maybe you are a very competent diy person, who may have installed your own kitchen, shower, burglar alarm etc. Your washing machine develops a small leak.
 You pull it out, take the back off and see a small hose has a split, so you order one and easily fix it.
-Or maybe you notice the washer is going through the cycle but the drum isn’t revolving so you take the back off and discover the carbon brushes have worn, so you order new ones and fix it.
-With error codes shutting the machine off as soon as it detects a leak you don’t even know it’s leaking, it just shuts off and displays a cryptic error code.
-With error codes detecting the motor isn’t running it aborts and displays a cryptic error code.
+Or maybe you notice the washing machine is going through the cycle but the drum isn’t revolving.
+So you take the back off and discover the carbon brushes have worn out.
+So you order new ones and fix it.
+When error codes shut the machine off as soon as it detects a small leak you don’t even know it’s leaking.
+It just shuts off, and displays a cryptic error code.
+When software detects that the motor isn’t running it aborts and displays a cryptic error code.
 The symptoms of the fault have been intercepted.